 It has been easy for me to believe that there is one more training, one more certification, one more coach-approach that I need before I can trust.
 I need an MCC.
 I need to know the best, most powerful questions to ask.
 I need to be creating value for my clients in every coaching session.
 And it’s just not true.
 The vast majority of the time, what my clients can best be served by is my engaged Observer.

-One of my goals in the year ahead is to trust that I can trust.
-And allow the Observer the space to be present in my coaching
+One of the goals I set for myself is to trust that I can trust.
+And allow the Observer the space to be present in my coaching.

 If this blog isn’t an advertisement for meditation, I don’t know what is.
 We coaches have a responsibility to observe and be present with our internal experience.
 Because, whether we know it or not, it IS showing up in our coaching.
 And better we know what it is and how it shows up than not.